black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 The following regex would match hello, Hello, HELLO, and even hElLo because of the i flag.
 This flag makes your pattern case-insensitive.

 Add the i flag to your regex pattern.

+# Step 31
+Number inputs only allow the e to occur between two digits.
+To match any number, you can use the character class [0-9].
+This will match any digit between 0 and 9.

+Add this character class before and after e in your pattern.